-Staff will continue to take a measured and practical approach, seeking quick wins and big impacts, while working at a pace that allows for learning, practicing and refining processes.
+Staff will continue to take a measured and practical approach, seeking to advance the Sustainable Procurement Policy.
 To ensure progress is maintained, staff will:

-- Continue to engage the Working Group; - Refine the Tools to guide implementation of sustainability into various procurement activities; - Develop specific Standard Operating Procedures; - Identify High Impact Procurement Opportunities (HIPO) and imbed relevant sustainability considerations in RFx documents; - Identify indicators that will capture process and outcome measurements: - Create a Vendor communication and engagement plan to foster external stakeholder understanding of the program; - Engage and train staff; and - Provide annual reporting to Council on the status of process made in regards to sustainable procurement.
+- Continue to engage the Working Group; - Refine the Tools to guide implementation of sustainability into various procurement activities; - Develop specific Standard Operating Procedures; - Identify High Impact Procurement Opportunities (HIPO) and imbed relevant sustainability considerations in RFx documents; - Identify indicators that will capture process and outcome measurements; - Create a Vendor communication and engagement plan to foster external stakeholder understanding of the program; - Engage and train staff; and - Provide annual reporting to Council on the status of process made in respect to sustainable procurement.